 In many cases, it has become harder – and more expensive – to find and hire new people than it is to retain your current employees.

-With these figures in mind, the importance of employee engagement simply can’t be underestimated.
+With these figures in mind, the importance of employee engagement in a hybrid working Malaysia simply cannot be underestimated.

 Remote and hybrid work has become the preferred way of working in Malaysia, with 77% of workers indicating they want flexible remote work options to stay.
-In response, 62% of business leaders are considering restructuring their office to suit a hybrid team.
+In response, 62% of business leaders are considering restructuring their offices to suit a hybrid working Malaysian team.

-3 ways to encourage employee participation in the hybrid world of work
+5 ways to encourage employee engagement in the hybrid world of work

-When we’re not physically together, many leaders are left wondering how to encourage employee participation.
+When we’re not physically together, many leaders are left wondering how to increase employee engagement.

-Here are three key ways to keep employees connected and engaged, wherever they may be.
+Here are five ways how to increase employee engagement to keep employees connected and engaged wherever they may be.

 1. Bridge the physical and digital worlds with technology